What is SEUCK?

 your own work is okay.

-All entries must be exclusive for this competition, and not have been
+All entries must be exclusive for this competition, and must not have been

-has been uploaded on to this compo page.
+seen elsewhere before your entry has been uploaded on to the competition page.

 NO SELF-VOTING when the voting phase takes place.
 If the game is yours,